NithinJakrebet/cse478ec/README.md

 - A legend should show the color-keyed categories.
 - Implement a **brush** on this chart: the user can click and drag over the time axis to highlight a subset of time periods.
 This brushed selection will filter which fights are displayed in the other views (beeswarm and grouped bar chart).

-When the user changes the stacked category or dataset, update the stacks with a transition (e.g., smoothly morph from the old segmentation to the new one).
+When the user changes the stacked category or dataset, update the stacks with a transition.

 ## Step 3: Beeswarm Plot of Selected Subset